galaxyproject/SARS-CoV-2/1-PreProcessing/README.md

 ## Inputs

+> :boom: If you experience problem downloading data from NCBI SRA use Galaxy histiry pre-populated with inputs as described [below](#alternate-workflow).

 Only SRA accessions are required for this analysis.
 The described analysis was performed with all SRA SARS-CoV accessions available as of Feb 20, 2020:

 1. Illumina reads